sayedimac/webcontent/README.md

 ## GitHub Actions Workflow

-This repository includes a GitHub Actions workflow that:
+This repository does not include a GitHub Actions workflow file by default.
+However, if you deploy the application to Azure Static Web Apps using the "Deploy to Azure Static Web Apps" button at the top of this page, a workflow file will be automatically added to the `.github/workflows/` directory in your repository.

-1. Triggers on push to the main branch
+This workflow will:

-2. Builds the application
+1. Trigger on changes pushed to the main branch.
-3. Deploys it to Azure Static Web Apps
+2. Build the application.

-The workflow file is located at `.github/workflows/azure-static-web-apps.yml`.
+3. Deploy it to Azure Static Web Apps.

 ## Local Development